nodatall/step/README.md

 - Presentation Components should be stateless function Components whenever possible
 - Container Components handle all data manipulation and should contain no JSX
 - Each Component set has its own .scss file
-- Each Component set has it own .test.js file
+- Each Component set has it own \_tests file
 - Component file and directory names should be in UpperCamelCase